 While it is possible to go cross-country skiing even in backcountry wilderness areas, most people enjoy the sport on courses especially maintained for it.
 These tracks are groomed with special machines that pack down the snow.
 For the classic style of skiing, two parallel grooves are formed for the skis to glide along.
 For the skate style skiing, the tracks are wide and groomed level to allow for the necessary skating motion.
 This means that most people ski in parks and Nordic centers that are able to prepare and maintain the tracks.
 To venture off-track requires specialized skis that are wider and sturdier.
 This limits the location of cross-country skiing.

 “Even in winter an isolated patch of snow has a special quality,“ wrote Andy Goldsworthy.
-Though snowshoeing and cross-country skiing have different advantages, both will enable you to enjoy the special qualities of wintertime snow.
+When it comes to cross-country skiing vs. snowshoeing, both have different advantages, and both will enable you to enjoy the special qualities of wintertime snow.